Psycokwet/bassaudio-updated/README.md

   - Allowing special heritage function to be able to function as they used too from Serkan's work
   - Adding getCodeMessageFrom to translate an error/flag code to the string, for human readability.
   - Adding "EnableAllAvailable" to activate in all call any lib that may have been set naturally, or added on the run.
+  - Adding "AreAllAvailableEnabled" to check if all lib available have been set, and send back the one that are not activated
   - Adding support for bass encode MP3
   - Adding what was needed to support new lib files dependant on other.
 If you add support for new lib files, order might be important.